Nurses Respond To George Floyd Protests During The Pandemic

 Advertisement

-“For nurses of color working on the frontlines, it’s disheartening to still realize that you’re living in a country where you’re under-appreciated and judged, first, on the color of your skin, rather than the content of your character,” she tells Refinery29.
-“And you have to recognize that the concern with the death in Minnesota is just now emerging as one stressor on top of the many stressors of the pandemic.”
+“For nurses of colour working on the frontlines, it’s disheartening to still realise that you’re living in a country where you’re under-appreciated and judged, first, on the colour of your skin, rather than the content of your character,” she tells Refinery29.
+“And you have to recognise that the concern with the death in Minnesota is just now emerging as one stressor on top of the many stressors of the pandemic.”

 As protests in response to Floyd's killing continued over the weekend, and reports of some law enforcement using force to disperse protesters, healthcare workers began to speak up and step in.